CHIP Washington, D.C.

 This internship and academic program offers opportunities for coursework and internships in politics, economics, and foreign policy as well as journalism, fine arts, and architecture.
 Depending upon the specific program, students work as interns at the White House, on Capitol Hill, in the courts, or in public interest groups.
 This program is open to students in all majors.

-SU Washington, D.C.
-Program
+CHIP Washington, D.C.

 Open to any student who has achieved junior or senior standing by the start of the program.
 The minimum GPA requirement is 3.0.
 Well-qualified second semester sophomores may be accepted.